 6H-1 Patricia Ann Christensen, daughter of Walter and Ruth Christensen. b.
 April 10, 1941 at Bismarck and baptized June 1, 1941 at Mercer.
 Pat graduated from the Dakota Lutheran Academy at Minot in 1959 and graduated (2 years) 1961 from the Lutheran Bible Institute at Minneapolis with a degree in Missions.
 Pat attended Augsburg College in Minneapolis for one year and graduated from the University of Denver with a B.A. in English and Secondary Education in 1967.
-At age 22, Pat married Robert (Bob) Duane Mohrbacher on August 11, 1962 at Mercer, N.D.
+At age 21, Pat married Robert (Bob) Duane Mohrbacher on August 11, 1962 at Mercer, N.D.

-Bob was born October 3, 1935 at Duluth, Minnesota to Ludwig Dahlman and Edna Elvira Benson Mohrbacher.
+Bob was born October 3, 1935 at Duluth, Minnesota to Ludwig Dahlman and Edna Elvira Benson.
+Bob's dad died when he was 3.
+His mother married Sylvester Mohrbacher who then adopted Bob.
 Bob graduated from Roosevelt High School in Minneapolis in 1953 and graduate with a Bachelor of Mechanical Engineering from the University of Minnesota in 1958.
+After graduation, Bob worked for the Corps of Engineers.